Helson's conjecture for smooth numbers: Large smoothness parameter: Proof of Theorem

 where the implied constant is uniform in $y$. \end{proposition} \begin{xremark} We reiterate that the constant $c = 2 e^{-2}$ is unimportant, and is just chosen to allow for straightforward application of Lemma~\ref{l:Euler product on half line} later on. \end{xremark}

-\begin{proof}[Proof of Theorem~\ref{t:small u upper bound}, assuming Proposition~\ref{p:small u upper bound}] We begin by noting that, in the case where $u = \frac{\log x}{\log y} \leq v$ (i.e. when $x^{1/v} \leq y \leq x$), the theorem follows identically to the work of Harper\footnote{For example, one can follow the proof of Proposition 1 in~\cite[Section~2.4]{HarperLow}, just removing a finite number of $k$ in the initial splitting of the sum.
-Since this will only decrease the overall size, the same upper bound follows.}~\cite{HarperLow} (which is not surprising as $y\geq x^{1/v}$ is now very close to $x$, and so the smoothness restriction is negligible).
+\begin{proof}[Proof of Theorem~\ref{t:small u upper bound}, assuming Proposition~\ref{p:small u upper bound}] For compactness, in this section, we will write $\alpha$ in place of $\alpha(x,y)$.
+We begin by noting that, in the case where $u = \frac{\log x}{\log y} \leq v$ (i.e. when $x^{1/v} \leq y \leq x$), Theorem~\ref{t:small u upper bound} follows identically\footnote{For example, one can follow the proof of Proposition 1 in~\cite[Section~2.4]{HarperLow}, just removing a finite number of $k$ in the initial splitting of the sum.
+Since this will only decrease the overall size, the same upper bound follows.} to the work of Harper~\cite{HarperLow}.
 Now suppose that $y \leq x^{1/v}$.
 By the triangle inequality, we have

 If $u \geq \log \log \log x$, then the first term can easily be shown to dominate.
 Specifically, in this range of $u$, we apply Proposition~\ref{p:small u upper bound} to handle the first term and Cauchy--Schwarz inequality to handle the second term (together with a mean square calculation), giving